idootop/ZenBox/README.md

 ## What is ZenBox?

 ZenBox is a modern React state management library that combines the simplicity of Zustand with the reactive patterns of Vue.
-It provides an intuitive API that feels natural to developers familiar with either framework.

 Love Zustand & Vue?
 Meet ZenBox ❤️